RibbonCommunications/webrtc-distant-js/step-by-step/heartbeat.md

   heartbeatInterval: 0
 })

-... // Session creation is successful
+... // Session creation is successful, but Heartbeating will not start

 session.startHeartbeat()
 ```